Welcome to the twenty third instalment of Monday #MusicMatters as part of the JAMS Canada PRO Series – “Here’s What I Know”.

 Do you have a calendar of musical events throughout the year so that musicians know when to apply?
 Or do you maintain a roster of musicians and reach out to them?

-At the Belleville Chamber of Commerce, we accept talent submissions in December & January for each calendar year coming up.
-We manage the Special Events Contract for the City of Belleville and host 6 family friendly festivals each year.
+When I worked at the Belleville Chamber of Commerce, we accepted talent submissions in December & January for each calendar year coming up.
 Submissions (via email or Canada Post) are reviewed by a Committee throughout the month of February with groups being notified by March 1st of whether they have made any of the event programming lists.
 As a rule, performers are not booked into the large events 2 years in a row, unless there has been a substantial positive public reaction to their show(s), or they are an amazing Tribute Band who cover more than one artist.

-From working 13 years on Belleville events we do have a roster of great artists from throughout the Region and beyond, however, we do accept new submissions each year in December & January.
+From working 13 years on Belleville events the Chamber now has a roster of great artists from throughout the Region and beyond, however, they do accept new submissions each year in December & January.
 Mainstage music themes, sponsor requests, audience feedback year to year and the strength of new submissions all play a part in determining who makes the cut.

 If you perform on a regular basis locally, don’t be upset if you do not get chosen as a headline act.
-Typically, we seek out new acts that have not been experienced by our festival audiences to fill these Mainstage slots.
-You may possess awesome talent and we may still want you to be part of the festival programming, but not likely a headliner.
+Typically, they seek out new acts that have not been experienced by their festival audiences to fill these Mainstage slots.
+You may possess awesome talent and they may still want you to be part of the festival programming, but not likely a headliner.

-How has COVID-19 impacted your job as a Special Events Coordinator?
+How did COVID-19 impact your job as a Special Events Coordinator?

 Twenty twenty has been an extremely challenging year for everyone no matter what your age is, your educational level, your career, or family makeup.
 No one has been exempted from the feelings of sadness and frustration.